regtracks/regtracks/tutorial.md

 This method takes two required parameters: the text to attempt to match, and the entry point into the schema (i.e. the name of the pattern to use).

-It try to match the text.
+It tries to match the text.
 If it matches, it will return an object (or object-like structure) with the values:

 - match: the characters that were matched, as a string
 - index: the index of the first character in the match